varocketry/guitar-mastery-hub/public/lessons/lesson_024_complete_integration.md

 **This lesson is your graduation from Foundation Phase.**

 **When you complete Lesson 24:**
-- âœ“ 24 lessons mastered
+- ✜ 24 lessons mastered
-- âœ“ 70+ chords accessible
+- ✜ 70+ chords accessible
-- âœ“ Complete songs performable
+- ✜ Complete songs performable
-- âœ“ All fundamental techniques solid
+- ✜ All fundamental techniques solid
-- âœ“ Professional arrangement understanding
+- ✜ Professional arrangement understanding
-- âœ“ **Intermediate guitarist status achieved**
+- ✜ **Intermediate guitarist status achieved**

 **Most guitarists quit before this point.**
 **You didn't.**